lukaschoebel/cashflow/README.md

 ### Setting Up the Blockchain Application

 Having installed all prerequisites, the following commands setup the network by executing the `startFabric.sh` script and installing all required node modules.
+First, ensure to launch Docker and then subsequently copy the following commands to setup the network.

 ```bash
 # Change to directory and start Fabric network